stevegrossi/stevegrossi.github.io/source/posts/2014-04-26-this-week-i-learned-8.html.markdown

 tags: security,
 ---

+Adding environment-based HTTP authentication to a Rails app, how to filter tailed log output, and a great habit for writing clearer, self-documenting code.

+READMORE

 ## How to Password-Protect a Staging Environment

 At first I considered making the conditional `if Rails.env.staging?` but by using environment variables, it's easy to enable authentication in any environment (perhaps a production server before launch) without needing to push new code.